metapolator/metapolator/working-UI-demo.md

 * Delete

 ## font export panel
-Simple manual opentype mapping, good chance that we can do it.
 I will design something super-simple that warns how long a font export will take (estimate): “this export will take approximately 3 hours, 43 minutes.” ah, and a progress bar while it is exporting.

+Simple default opentype mapping: when an instance is metapolated from masters that all stem from one imported ufo **and** that ufo has opentype features, then the instance will have these features set automatically (as indicated in the fonts panel).

 ### local menu
 The local menu is as follows: